-During 2018, we maintained an executive bonus program, or our Executive Bonus Program, for (i) our C-level executive officers, (ii) employees who report directly to our chief executive officer and (iii) vice presidents in key positions as selected by us.
-Incentives under our Executive Bonus Pool are based upon target bonus amounts and the achievement of company and individual performance.
-During 2018, individuals (other than the chief executive officer) were paid fifty to 60 percent of their potential bonus under our Executive Bonus Program in equal monthly installments each year, and any additional earned bonus was paid after final bonus amounts were determined.
+During 2019, we maintained an executive bonus program, or our Executive Bonus Program, for (i) our C-level executive officers, (ii) employees who report directly to our chief executive officer and (iii) vice presidents in key positions as selected by us.
+Incentives under our Executive Bonus Program are based upon target bonus amounts and the achievement of company and individual performance.
+During 2019, individuals (other than the chief executive officer) were paid 50 to 60 percent of their potential bonus under our Executive Bonus Program in equal monthly installments during 2019, and any additional earned bonus was paid after final bonus amounts were determined.